 Mercedes Seat Belt Locked after Accident, Fix

-Here is a picture of two different seat belt retractors which have built-in pre-tensioners.
+Here is a picture of two different seat belt retractors with built-in pre-tensioners.

-A pre-tensioner may be on the other end of the seat belt as well or part of the seat buckle.
+A pre-tensioner may also be on the other end of the seat belt or part of the seat buckle.

 You will need to remove the pre-tensioner from your Mercedes-Benz.
-Removing your pre-tensioner is very easy and straight forward process.
+Removing your pre-tensioner is a straightforward process.
 Rember to disconnect the negative battery before you disconnect the pre-tensioner.

-For example, let’s look at how you can remove a seat belt retractor with a build in pre-tensioner.
+For example, let’s look at removing a seat belt retractor with a built-in pre-tensioner.

 Remove the door trim and molding to expose the retractor.

 Disconnect the electrical connector from the pre-tensioner.
-There are two small tabs on the connector that you need to press before you can pull the connector.
+You need to press two small tabs on the connector before you can pull the connector.
 Otherwise, you will damage the connector if you force it out.

 Remove the bolts that hold the retractor in place.